 I spoke with Hasana.
-She. shared with me that her parents wanted her to get a degree in computer science.
+She shared with me that her parents wanted her to get a degree in computer science.
 Her dad is a network engineer.
 There are many jobs in that field, and the salary is good.
-So, Hasana decided to pursue that career.
+So Hasana decided to pursue that career.
 However, after she started college and began taking classes, she realized she really didn’t like working with computers that much.
 Quite frankly, she was miserable and feeling very lost.
 Hasana also felt like she was letting her parents down.

 How can you avoid the struggle and overwhelming stress Hasana and her parents are experiencing?
 Here are some tips:

+- Be sure to pause after you ask this question.
 Give them time to process.
 If they say yes, then…